Skip to main content

 • How tips will be distributed

-• When tips will be distributed (the new law states that tips must be paid no later than the end of the month following the month in which the tip, gratuity or service charge was paid by the customer)
+*The new law states that tips must be paid no later than the end of the month following the month in which the tip, gratuity, or service charge was paid by the customer.

 Business should also record all tips taken and how they are distributed.

-You will need to keep a written (or electronic) record of all tips taken, and include things like the total amount, when they were taken, who they were given to, and how they were ultimately distributed.
+You will need to keep a written (or electronic) record of all tips taken, and include the total amount, when they were taken, who they were given to, and how they were ultimately distributed.

 Wrap-up